kazunori279/Fluent-Dashboard/README.md

 - When the spreadsheet receive an event log with a new tag name, it creates a new sheet with the Fluentd tag name (or Norikra query name)
 - If the tag name has a suffix `_AREA`, `_BAR`, `_COLUMN`, `_LINE`, `_SCATTER`, or `_TABLE`, it will also create a new sheet with a specified chart
 - If the tag name has a suffix `_AREA_STACKED`, `_BAR_STACKED` or `_COLUMN_STACKED`, it will create a stacked chart
-- The endpoint URL is not secured by authentication.
+- The endpoint URL does not support authentication.
 Please make sure to keep the URL secret and not to make it public